zhao201730685110/ICp-banking-microservices/README.md

 * Build a Docker image from an existing application.
 * Deploy a Docker image to IBM Cloud Private.
-* Use the catalog from IBM Cloud Private.
+* Run the existing application using the IBM Cloud Private catalog.

 # Architecture